-Don't call it a comeback.
-Alex is currently gearing up to start production on his adaptation of Sean Doolittle's fantastic novel The Cleanup.
+Currently gearing up to start production on the next movie.
+BEG THE DEVIL adapted from Sean Doolittle's fantastic novel The Cleanup.

 Check out Jeremiah Kipp's insightful article on the making of Red Sands in Fangoria magazine's February 2009 issue.